Seednode/query/README.md

 - `/oui/70b3d5`

 ### QR Codes
-Encode a string as a QR code (either a PNG or an ASCII string)
+Encode a string as a QR code (either a PNG or an ASCII string).

 Examples:
 - `/qr/Test`
 - `/qr/Test?string`

 ### Time
-Look up the current time in a given timezone
+Look up the current time in a given.

 Values can optionally be formatted via the `?format=` query parameter by specifying any layout from the Go [time package](https://pkg.go.dev/time#pkg-constants).